 - World music (the popular music of other parts of the world, with lots to explore)

 The chosen music is chosen to be appropriate to (and occasionally to challenge or stretch) the choir’s abilities and vocal range based on voice availability (soprano, alto, tenor and bass).
 The range of genre includes obscurity, tempo, mood & sentiment, difficulty, length, unaccompanied a capella, as well as accompanied pieces.

 Many choral arrangements already exist for the above genres, and our Musical Director also arranges songs that are not typically choral especially for Euphonix and these tend to be fairly recent contemporary songs.
 We believe it is important to introduce new material and find that our members enjoy new songs and challenges.

-Our Musical Director provides keyboard accompaniment as necessary, and depending on the repertoire, additional instrumentalists may be brought in occasionally to create a more dynamic performance (e g guitarist/drums etc).
+Euphonix's Musical Director provides keyboard accompaniment as necessary, and depending on the repertoire, additional instrumentalists may be brought in occasionally to create a more dynamic performance (e g guitarist/drums etc).
 We may occasionally have a guest voice coach.

 Rehearsals take place every Wednesday morning and normally include some or all of the following:

 - warm-ups (vocal and physical!)

 - breathing exercises

 - learning & testing possible repertoire in a workshop style

 Exercises will be simple enough for most to quickly pick up, with an emphasis on inclusion and encouragement.